Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Literature Review

-\textbf{Transfer Learning.} Classical semi-supervised methods \citep{nigam2000text, zhu2009introduction, lee2013pseudo, chakrabortty2018efficient} use unlabeled features to improve prediction, while transfer learning \citep{pan2009survey, weiss2016survey} addresses distribution shift between source and target domains, such as leveraging data from existing operations to improve decisions in new settings \citep{chen2025data} or learning policies robust to environment shifts between training and deployment \citep{si2023distributionally}.
-Similar challenges arise in operations: simulation and optimization models are widely used for inventory management, demand forecasting, and workforce incentive design, but calibrating these models requires real-world data that may be scarce, expensive, censored, or missing \citep{bertsimas2006robust, besbes2013demand, levi2015data, kaynar2023estimating, xiong2023large, singhvi2024data, tang2025offline}.
+\textbf{Transfer Learning.} Classical semi-supervised methods \citep{nigam2000text, zhu2009introduction, lee2013pseudo, chakrabortty2018efficient} use unlabeled features to improve prediction, while transfer learning \citep{pan2009survey, weiss2016survey} addresses distribution shift between source and target domains, such as leveraging existing knowledge to improve decisions in new settings \citep{chen2025data, duan2024target} or learning policies robust to environment shifts between training and deployment \citep{si2023distributionally}.
+Similar challenges arise in business research: demand models, pricing algorithms, targeting policies, and operations management require real-world behavioral data that may be scarce, expensive, or difficult to collect at scale \citep{bertsimas2006robust, besbes2013demand, levi2015data, kaynar2023estimating, xiong2023large, singhvi2024data, tang2025offline}.
 The AI-augmented estimator (AAE) framework \citep{wang2024llm} addresses the analogous challenge of combining AI and human data through parametric debiasing.
 Our setting is distinct: we have AI-generated \textit{representations} (not just labels) for auxiliary data, and utilize them as features in semi-parametric estimations.
 GAI can be viewed as addressing the sim-to-real problem in inference: how to leverage abundant simulated or AI-generated data flexibly while maintaining valid inference grounded in limited real observations.